saurabhdarne007/DashBoard-ADDING-NAVBAR/README.md

-this is dashboard of trvale app using html, css, js
+this is dashboard of a travel WebApp using html, css, js